Solution of the simple task: Begin3

 put(s, p)

-When this program is running you will see the testing panel on screen:
+When this program is running, you will see the testing panel on screen:

 This panel appears when the program processes successfully at least one set of input data.